foremast/foremast/_docs/pipeline_examples.rst

 Custom Pipelines
 ----------------

-You can specify an external templates directory in :doc:`foremast_config`.
-Templates in an external directory will need to have the same directory structure and naming as the default templates. if `templates_path` is set in :doc:`foremast_config`, Foremast will first see if the file exists there.
+You can specify an external templates directory in :ref:`foremast_config`.
+Templates in an external directory will need to have the same directory structure and naming as the default templates. if `templates_path` is set in :ref:`foremast_config`, Foremast will first see if the file exists there.
 If not, it will fall back to the provided tempaltes.

 If you need to add more stages or  change the defaults, this is all possible via external templates.
 Please the `foremast-templates repo`_ for examples on the templates.